Back to blog

 Sand-Filled Slit Poly

 A slit poly putting green turf is ideal for large areas because with all the sand weighing it down, it is less likely to buckle or wrinkle over time with temperature fluctuations.
-This is really the only scenario we'd recommend considering a slit poly surface filled with sand.
-Unless you want to spend more time prepping the surface rather than playing on it.
+This is really the only scenario we'd recommend considering a slit poly surface filled with sand, unless you want to spend more time prepping the surface rather than playing on it.

 We typically recommend slit surfaces for large commercial putting green golf field projects.